-I press the pause button and pull up Neil McCarthy’s IMDB credits on my phone:
+I pause the DVD and pull up Neil McCarthy’s IMDB credits on my phone:

 Not a glimmer.

 Me: The Hill?
 Doubtful.
 Where Eagles Dare?
-Nothing?
-Steptoe and Son the Movie –
+No?
+Steptoe and Son the Movie…

-Sue: Yeah, that’s it.
-Anyway, it’s a shame that Philip Madoc is blowing him off the screen without even trying.
+Sue: Yeah, that’s probably it.
+Anyway, it’s a shame Philip Madoc is blowing him off the screen without even trying.

-Me: He was sulking at the time, I think.
-When he agreed to work on this story, he thought he was playing the bad guy with all the meaty lines, but when he turned up to the rehearsals, he discovered that he was playing second fiddle instead.
+Me: Madoc was sulking at the time.
+When he agreed to work on this story, he thought he’d be playing the bad guy with the meaty lines, but when he turned up to the rehearsals, he discovered he was playing second fiddle instead.
 He wasn’t very happy about it.

-Sue: It could have been worse, he could have been covered in paint.
+Sue: It could have been worse.
+He could have been covered in green paint.

-Sue: The split screen is starting to do my head in a bit.
-It’s a shame.
-It if was set on a beach, you could get away with it because the horizon is flat.
+Sue: The split-screen is doing my head in now.
+If this was set on a beach, you could get away with it because the horizon is flat.
 But grass is never that flat.
 Not unless the Swampies spend their spare time trimming it with shears.
-But what else could the BBC do?
-They didn’t have portable green screens back then.
-They’ve got green everything else, though.
+But what else could the BBC do in this situation?
+They didn’t have any portable green screens back then.
+Lots of green paint, but no portable green screens.

 Thawn shoots Dugeen for sympathising with terrorists.

 Me: You know, I don’t think I’ve seen this episode since it was broadcast in January 1979.
-I’ve never made it past Part Two when I’ve tried to watch it again.
+I never usually make it past Part Two when I try to watch it.

 Me: Actually, you’re right, it isn’t.
-I’m actually enjoying this, despite my expectations.
+I’m actually enjoying it this time, despite my low expectations.
 Tom Baker is very good.

-Sue: Yes, he’s probably worried that Philip Madoc would think less of him if he fooled around on the set too much.
-He’s having fun with it, but he’s still taking it seriously enough for me to believe him.
+Sue: He was probably worried Philip Madoc would think less of him if he fooled around too much.
+He’s having some fun with it, but he’s still taking it seriously enough for me to believe in him.

 Fenner drags Dugeen’s body away.

-Sue: No blood on the floor, I see.
-Were they told to tone down all the gore?
+Sue: No blood on the floor.
+Were they told to tone down the gore?

-A little later, the Swampies invade the refinery and Thawn is speared in the chest.
-He goes down, blood gushing from his wound.
+The Swampies invade the refinery and Thawn is speared in the chest.
+As he falls down, blood gushes from his wound.

 Sue: Somebody didn’t get the memo.

 The final five minutes, where Kroll attempts to eat the refinery, is accompanied by rapt silence.
-At one point, Sue even bites her nails.
-The Doctor heads outside to defeat the monster with his little stick.
+Thankfully, the Doctor is able to defeat the monster with a tiny stick.

-And then, just when you think it’s all over, the Doctor has to stop the refinery from blowing up.
+And then, just when we think it’s all over, the Doctor has to stop the refinery from blowing up.

-Sue: That was very funny.
-Was the script under-running?
+Sue: That was funny.
+Was the script under-running or something?

-The Doctor and Romana leave Fenner to the Swampies.
+The Doctor and Romana leave Fenner to the Swampies’ mercy.

 Sue: He’ll be dead by lunchtime.

-They return to the TARDIS and the Doctor’s reaction upon opening the door suggests to Sue that K9 is waiting for them with a pair of slippers stuck to his nose.
+Our heroes return to the TARDIS, and it’s suggested K9 is waiting for them with a pair of slippers stuck to his nose.

 Sue: That was pretty good.
-It was a bit slow but the actors gave it their all and the idea was sound.
-The location was interesting and you could believe that you were on an alien planet –
+It was a bit slow, but the actors gave their all.
+And the idea behind it was okay, I suppose.
+The location was interesting, too.
+I believed they were on an alien planet…

 Sue: Whatever. **** off.
 Anyway, it was well above average.
 If K9 had been in it, I might have given it an eight.